-The Code 10 error is a common error message that warns the user of some kinds of unspecified hardware issues.
+The Code 10 error is a common error message that warns the user of some kind of unspecified hardware issues.
 It can occur on every version of Windows such as Windows 7, Windows 8, Windows 10, etc.

 Besides, devices such as USB drives have seen the error too.

-To help users facing different scenarios, we will explain common solutions that can be generally used to solve the this device cannot start (Code 10) cannot start error.
+To help users facing different scenarios, we will explain common solutions that can be generally used to solve this device cannot start (Code 10) cannot start error.
 In general, users faced with the error don’t know the exact cause.
 You can just try these solutions one by one.

 Solutions to This Device Cannot Start (Code 10) Error

 Because this error can result from corrupt or faulty device drivers.
 You may try tackling it by updating some drivers via Device Manager.
 Refer to the following steps:

 Step 1: Press Windows + X and click on Device Manager.